copiousfreetime/launchy/README.md

     :ruby_engine  Explicitly state what ruby engine to pretend to be under :dry_run      Do nothing and print the command that would be executed on $stdout

+If `Launchy.open` is invoked with a block, then no exception will be thrown, and the block will be called with the parameters passed to `#open` along with the exception that was raised.

-An example of using the public API:
+### An example of using the public API:

     Launchy.open( "http://www.ruby-lang.org" )

-== UPGRADING
+### An example of using the public API and using the error block:

+    Launchy.open( "http://www.ruby-lang.org" ) do |uri, options, exception|
+      puts "Attempted to open #{uri} and failed because #{exception}" end

+## UPGRADING from versions before 2.0.0

-The previously published version of Launchy was 0.4.0.
-There have been so many changes, and a mistaken tag at 1.0.0, that I have decided to bump all the way to 2.0.x.
+The previously published versino of Launchy before the 2.0.0 series was 0.4.0.
+There have been so many changes, and a mistaken tag at 1.0.0, that I have decided to bump all the way to 2.x.y.

 I have attempted to keep backward compatibility with the previous examples.
 The previous API examples of: